FollyMaddy/Philips-P2000-Emulation/README.md

 You can run it also directly from the terminal with : python P2000Xstation.py

 Or run it from the terminal with : ./P2000Xstation.py

+# My post info on retropie

+18 jul.
+2019 11:02

+Although this post is quite old it seems still relevant and it shoud be nice if it could be added to RetroPie.

+I did some investigation about the Philips P2000.

+The fastest way of emulating the P2000 is to use DOSbox and the P2000 emulator for DOS.

+This is my directory structure :

+/home/pi/RetroPie/roms/EmuOnDos/Philips_P2000T/M2000.exe (emulator)

+/home/pi/RetroPie/roms/EmuOnDos/Philips_P2000T/games (.cas files)

+/home/pi/RetroPie/roms/pc/EmuOnDos/P2000T (all executable .sh starters for .cas files)

+An .sh starter contains the following, were as "leeg.cas" can be any .cas file :

+/home/pi/RetroPie/roms/pc/EmuOnDos/P2000T/leeg.cas.sh :

+#!/bin/bash

+/opt/retropie/emulators/dosbox/bin/dosbox -fullscreen -scaler normal3x -c "@echo off" -c "mount c: ~/RetroPie/roms/EmuOnDos/Philips_P2000T" -c "cls" -c "c:" -c "m2000 -verbose 0 -boot 1 -tape games/leeg.cas" -c "exit"

+I also tested the source code on raspbian stretch.

+The source code is 22 years old but it still works.

+I've got the UNIX/X version working again by adding bpp!=24 in X.c.

+Compiled with :

+make -f Makefile.X

+Installed alsa-oss for OSS emulation though alsa :

+sudo apt-get install alsa-oss

+A proper command, that works from every directory, can be (aoss is for sound):

+aoss /your/emulator/dir/m2000 -video 1 -boot 1 -tape /your/emulator/leeg.cas -font /your/emulator/dir/Default.fnt

+(Beware, the emulator stops if the window is not active, so click on the emulator window.)

+By the way : "I'm not that good in C programming, still learning".

+But it seems that for running this code in RetroPie there are a lot of to do's.

+To Do's :

+make one universal version that can be run in X and also in RetroPie;

+if in a window, add more windows scalablility;

+add SDL video and audio;

+if SDL audio is a problem then add Alsa audio;

+remove SVGAlib version.

+Who has a good idea of making the source code work in RetroPie ???